Apple Studio Display Models Troubleshooting Display Issues

 If your issue wasn’t resolved or isolated by following support articles or running diagnostics tests, refer to the display's repair manual to open and inspect the display.
 A damaged or out-of-place part may be causing one of the issues.

 Note: This section requires ordering parts and tools.
-Replacing a part may not resolve the device’s issue.
+Replacing a part may not resolve the display's issue.
 You can find other service options at support.apple.com/repair.

 Replace the part

-If your issue wasn’t resolved or isolated by following the previous steps, replace the display.
+If the issue wasn’t resolved or isolated by following the previous steps, replace the following parts for each relevant issue:

 Note: This section requires ordering parts and tools.
-Replacing a part may not resolve the device’s issue.
+Replacing a part may not resolve the display's issue.
 You can find other service options at support.apple.com/repair.

 Troubleshooting camera or ambient light sensor issues